skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 ### Filter ages

-For now, we'll focus on just patients younger than 50.
+For now, we'll focus on patients younger than 50.
 We also reduce the data to just the columns we're interested in.

 ```python
 heart_failure_filtered = (